gpdowney/lightweightLSAT/pages/time/confidence.md

 ### Arrogance is…

-- When you only do RACE practice: As soon as you learn something, you try to do it at full speed on the hardest Qs.
+- When you only do RACE practice: As soon as you learn something, you try to do it at full speed on the hardest questions.
 - When you blame luck or the test or "stupidity" for your mistakes.
 And then don't learn from them.
-- When you expect every Q to be easy, so you don't notice when the Test is hard.
+- When you expect every question to be easy, so you don't notice when the Test is hard.
 - When you don't let the Test show you when you don't understand something.

 ### Agonizing is when you only do PUZZLE practice

 Puzzling is useful, but if you only practice this way, it will become a bad habit.

-When you agonize over every Q, you don't give yourself a chance to fail or to succeed.
+When you agonize over every question, you don't give yourself a chance to fail or to succeed.
 You don't let yourself see what you're really good at and what you actually do need to work on.

 If you agonize over the last 2 Answers in practice, then you'll do that on Test Day too.